MttArmstrong/testing-lesson/_episodes/04-TDD.md

 exercises: 0
 questions:
 - "Why should you write tests first?"
-- "What are the 3 phases of TDD"
+- "What are the 3 phases of TDD?"
 objectives:
 - "Start running tests with pytest."
 - "Replace the end-to-end test with a pytest version."